ehealth-co-id/typescript-retry-decorator/README.md

 Import and use it.
 Retry for `Promise` is supported as long as the `runtime` has promise(nodejs/evergreen-browser).

+**Features:**
+- 🎯 Use as decorator (`@Retryable`) or function wrapper (`withRetry`)
+- ⏱️ Fixed and exponential backoff strategies
+- 🚫 Cancellable with `AbortSignal` support
+- 🎨 Conditional retry with custom logic
+- 📦 Zero dependencies
+- 💯 100% test coverage

 ### Install
 > npm install typescript-retry-decorator